 By the end of 2022, all visitors who currently do not need a visa to visit the Schengen countries will need to apply for ETIAS travel authorisation.
 For more information, follow the link to the article Applying for ETIAS.

 Types and Cost

-Latvia is part of the Schengen visa scheme.
+Latvia is a Schengen country, so the Schengen visa scheme applies.

 Schengen visa applicants must be able to provide proof of funds to cover their stay.

 Extension of stay

 Schengen visa holders with a visa valid for less than 90 days can only extend their visas in exceptional circumstances, such as force majeure or for humanitarian reasons.